 A recent survey showed that half of all small business do not use SEO or think that SEO is a good marketing investment.
 As an SEO company who sees the benefits of a well organized SEO program, it got us thinking about why.
-We see consistently good results from SEO services for small business, moving our clients from back pages in Google to page 1 for relevant keywords.
+We see consistently good results from local SEO services for small businesses like garage door companies and asphalt paving contractors, moving our clients from back pages in Google to page 1 for relevant keywords.
 But it’s not easy and it doesn’t happen overnight.
 We generally see significant changes in the 8 to 12 week range, which is why we recommend a minimum of 3 months service.
 But why the hesitation for small business?
 Turns out, there are plenty of reasons.

 SEO Fear Factor

 To be fair, there is no shortage of SEO horror stories of unscrupulous SEO companies promising the moon and stars for some cheap monthly rate.
 They promise to get your website on page 1 which sounds great!
 But wait – for which keywords?
 Are the keywords they get on page 1 going to bring any meaningful increase in traffic or leads to your website?

 The other challenge is the length of time to achieve results.
 We are all accustomed to getting things fast.
 When you buy something at the store, you normally get what you paid for right away.
 You may book a plane ticket 6 months in advance, but you know you have a seat reserved when the time comes.
 But with SEO, you are asked to pay for a service that really can’t guarantee specific results.
 So that’s a hurdle – small businesses can’t afford to waste money and they need to know what they’re getting in return for their money.